miker704/Strife/patches2.md

     - Placed User Nav bar into explore servers nav bar.
     - Placed User Nav bar into dm servers nav bar.
     - Placed User Nav Bar into Channel nav bar.
+    - Fixed a glitch where channel drop down modal does not close when opening user settings modal and shows itself after a restyling of components.
+    -

 ## Backend Changes